-Using evidence-based research, HAEYC strives to advocate for quality early learning experiences for all keiki.
+Using evidence-based research, HIAEYC strives to advocate for quality early learning experiences for all keiki.
 Our goal is to improving the public’s understanding, support, and funding of high quality programs serving young children and their families through public policy initiatives and public awareness efforts.

 Federal role in early childhood

 The federal role in early childhood care and education is a critical one.
 The appropriate role of the federal government is to: